 Prior to her work with the Law Center, Robyn served as the executive director of the Tikkun Community and Tikkun Magazine.
 Before entering the nonprofit space, Robyn practiced law at Lord Bissell & Brook and Milberg Weiss Bershad & Shulman in New York.
 She is a graduate of Duke University and the University of Miami School of Law.

-Previously Laura served as the legal services manager for Contra Costa County’s primary social and legal services provider for domestic abuse, STAND!
-Against Domestic Violence.
-She is admitted to the bar in both California and Illinois, and earned her undergraduate degree from Michigan State University and her JD from the Georgetown University Law Center.
+Previously Laura served as the legal services manager at STAND!
+Against Domestic Violence and staff attorney at the Legal Assistance Foundation of Metropolitan Chicago.
+She has been admitted to the bar in both California and Illinois, and earned her JD from Georgetown University Law Center.

 Prior to working at the Law Center, Natalie assisted with event management at United Way and with client services at the YWCA.
 A graduate of the University of Utah, she has a background in consumer and social welfare policy.
 She moved from Salt Lake City to San Francisco in 2014.